giovanniboscu/continuous-section-field/cuf/docs/scaled_lagrange_implementation_guide.md

 The basis uses fixed global transverse scales.
-The optional `x` argument is kept because it belongs to the common `CUFBasis` calling convention, but this expansion does not use it explicitly.
+The optional `x` argument is kept because it belongs to the common `CUFBasis` calling convention, but this particular expansion does not use it explicitly.
+Likewise, the plugin receives the complete `continuous_section_field` through the common expansion contract but intentionally ignores it.
+Other transverse expansions may retain and query that object when their mathematical definition depends on the current physical section.

 ## 6. Verify syntax and plugin registration